YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Feedback.md

 ######  Support
 - How Handling Support
 - Do I want a send file button
-- Do I want to make restore point
+- Do I want to make a restore point
-- Send to one person or an email for Project that team has access
+- Send to one person or an email for Project that the team has access
-- Do want the support to be in a forum or Slack/Discource like tool
+- Do want the support to be in a forum or Slack/Discord-like tool
-- Do you want to list service level agreement ie will hear back in week or 24 hr
+- Do you want to list the service level agreement i.e., will hear back in a week or 24 hr

 ---
-###### Potiental Questions for a User Feedback Fork
+###### Potential Questions for a User Feedback Fork
 - Select a tool to contact your users (i.e. google forms )
 - [Example Google Form](https://docs.google.com/forms/d/1erbaH2k8cra0A2GB6W9Da0tqJCT41ZPlCmHXpKRcMLk/edit?usp=sharing)